dbierer/php-class-notes/php-ii-jul-2024.md

 ```

 ## Homework
+For Thu 18 Jul 2024
+* Lab: Custom Exception Class
+* Lab: Traits
+Complete the following:
+In separate files, create two traits, each with two methods, one of the methods named the same in both traits.
+In another file, create a class that uses the two traits.
+Resolve the naming collision, and change the method visibilities.
+Instantiate an instance of the class and execute the trait methods.
+* OrderApp OOP Implementation
+  * Just poke around
+  * Let me know if you have questions

 For Wed 17 Jul 2024
 * Lab: Abstract Classes
 	* Turn a superclass into an abstract class.